csvspecs/awesome-csv/README.md

 #### Q: Can I use blank lines?

 **A**: No. No. No. In the "simplistic" CSV RFC 4180 "Strict" format you CANNOT use blank lines.
 Why?
-Blank lines are "ambigious".
+Blank lines are "ambiguous".
 Might be a blank record or a blank line.

 Yes.
 Yes.
 Yes.
 See CSV 1.0 or CSV V1.1 for "modern" practical common sense versions.